Alexhaoge/NA-Parking-Dashboard/README.md

 ShinyApp preview: [https://alexhaoge.shinyapps.io/STAT479-Project/)

+Run app.R in your own directory to view the ShinyApp

 ### Data
 This dataset identifies areas within a city where drivers are experiencing difficulty searching for parking.
 Cities can use this data to identify problem areas, adjust signage, and more.
 Only cities with a population of more than 100,000 are included.